14th May - “Seeing with Faith: What to Do When Life Gets Hard”

 Right there in the midst of chaos, disappointment, and pain—God says He sets a table.
 He doesn’t however always pull you out of the hard place to feed you.
 He pulls up a seat right there, in the thick of it, and says:“Let’s eat.
 I’ve prepared nourishment, healing, friendship, and provision just for you.”

-And here’s an important key to remember; we don’t pretend what we are going through isn't real.
+But here’s an important key to remember; we don’t pretend what we are going through isn't real.
 We just deny it the right to rule us.

 I wonder if David ever thought, “Did I hear God wrong?”
 I think I would have!
 But God hadn’t changed His mind.
 And the promise, regardless of David's circumstances, was still in play.